 - Corroboree Park

 - Caldwell Street Playground, Hackett

 Set in an ancient woodland landscape, Mount Majura Nature Reserve is an important breading habitat for a diverse range of woodland birds.
 It is significant for its cultural and natural history, geology and biodiversity.
 Learn more about the bush on your doorstep.

 Ecosystems in this reserve

-The lower slopes of Mount Majura protects endangered Yellow Box-Blakely’s Red Gum Grassy Woodland.
+The lower slopes of Mount Majura protect Yellow Box-Blakely’s Red Gum Grassy Woodland.
 This endangered ecological community is part of a larger ecosystem that once extended from northern NSW down to Victoria.
-Forest dominated by Red Stringybark (E. macrorhyncha) occurs on the steep upper slopes and a small area of Snow Gum-Candle Bark Tableland Woodland also occurs.
+Forest dominated by Red Stringybark (Eucalyptus macrorhyncha) occurs on the steep upper slopes and a small area of Snow Gum-Candle Bark Tableland Woodland also occurs.

 Drooping She-oak (Allocasuarina verticillata) is found across Mount Majura.
-The threatened Glossy Black-Cockatoo (Calyptorhynchus lathami lathami) love to forage on the seed cones of the Drooping She-oak.
-The Glossy Black-Cockatoo and other woodland birds and tree dependent mammals rely on tree hollows to make their perfect home.
+The threatened Glossy Black-cockatoo (Calyptorhynchus lathami lathami) love to forage on the seed cones of the Drooping She-oak.
+The Glossy Black-cockatoo and other woodland birds and tree dependent mammals rely on tree hollows to make their homes.